slimaneakalie/journify-analytics-js/README.md

 This SDK enables you to send your data to Journify back-office without any additional integrations for new added destinations.

 # Quickstart
-The easiest and quickest way to get started with the SDK is to [use it through Journify](#-using-with-journify).
-Alternatively, you can [install it through NPM](#-using-as-an-npm-package) or simply [add it to your HTML page](#-using-in-html-page) and do the instrumentation yourself.
+The easiest and quickest way to get started with the SDK is to [use it through Journify](#using-with-journify).
+Alternatively, you can [install it through NPM](#using-as-an-npm-package) or simply [add it to your HTML page](#using-in-html-page) and do the instrumentation yourself.

-## Using with Segment
+## Using with Journify
 1. Create a javascript source at [Journify](https://app.journify.io) and you will automatically get a snippet that you can add to your website.
 For more information visit our [documentation](https://journify.io/docs/sources/javascript).
 2. Start tracking!